swt30/thesis/chapters/03-models/03-models.md

 ##### The isothermal case

 I checked that my models work in the isothermal case by replicating the mass--radius relations of @Seager2007.
-They exactly reproduce the mass--radius relations when I constructed homogeneous isothermal $300\,$K planets using the equations of state specified in their paper, as shown in [@fig:seager-mr-comparisons].
+My models reproduce the mass--radius relations when I constructed homogeneous isothermal $300\,$K planets using the equations of state specified in their paper, as shown in [@fig:seager-mr-comparisons].
 I set the surface pressure of my models to zero, following the boundary condition they used.^[The surface pressure hardly affects the results because the equations of state are for the solid phase only.]
 This identical mass--radius relation verified that my integrator works correctly, and I therefore began to investigate where the differences lie upon including temperature effects.